dabidu27/Context-Aware-Music-Recommendations/README.md

-Conditional Neural Network for Lyrics Embedding
+ # Conditional Neural Network for Lyrics Embedding

-This repository explores context-aware music recommendations with an emphasis on unsupervised learning (clustering) to discover latent audio groups, and a conditional neural generator that predicts lyrics embeddings from audio features + cluster labels.
+This repository explores unsupervised learning (clustering) to discover latent audio groups, and a conditional neural generator that predicts lyrics embeddings from audio features + cluster labels.

 The project has three main parts: